cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/cinchy-secrets-manager.md

 ## Listener Config parameters

-The following table lists the applicable Topic and Connection Attributes you can use as parameters or secrets.
+The following table provides an users with an overview of which parameters can be used as secrets or variables for each event connector type.

 | Event Connector Type      | Topic                | Connection Attributes | Value as Parameter/Secrets |
 | ------------------------- | -------------------- | --------------------- | -------------------------- |